 Azure Lure on the other hand, is seemingly written by multiple individuals.
 The forward was written by Harvey Holleman who won a contest conducted by the Asheville Daily Citizen.
 Mr. Holleman also came up with the title of the novel.
 Rev. Louis Joseph Bour wrote The History of Sr. Lawrence Catholic Church, and Maud Mooney Turpin writes about John’s excursion to Lake Junaluska.

 So, did Azure Lure contribute to the boom in 1920s tourism in Asheville?
-I’m still working on that answer, but I’m sure it didn’t hurt.
+I’m sure it didn’t hurt.

 Today there are still books that promote tourism.
 I know from living in Savannah that Midnight in the Garden of Good and Evil turned things around for that city.
 But Midnight wasn’t written to specifically do that.
 There is an open question on amazon.com right now about creating a category for “Tourism Fiction.”
 I think that’s an interesting question – as is – what would be put under that category?
 Novels specifically written to do that?
 Or books that just happened to make people want to go to a place because they felt such a special connection to the story?